ethandjoseph/openDAW/packages/app/studio/src/ui/shadertoy/README.md

 ### Bugs

-* Copy/Paste does not work in the editor
+* Copy/Paste sometimes does not work in the editor
-* Alt+Enter jumps to pos:0 in editor
+* Alt+Enter sometimes jumps to pos:0 in the editor
+* Timing resets when switching views

 ### TODO

-* Handle delete (reset editor and preview)
-* Handle new (creates box)
+* Fullscreen
 * spectrum and waveform
 * preview should not overflow
-* Header for device panel preview (portrait, minimizable)
 * export video